suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 suit-coswid is RECOMMENDED to implement and RECOMMENDED to include in manifests.

-TODO: CoRIM might be a preferable alternative to CoSWID.
+NOTE: CoRIM comprises a list of CoSWID and a list of CoMID, so it may be preferable to a CoSWID.

-TODO: Should CoMID be offered as an alternative to Vendor ID/Class ID?
+NOTE: CoMID may be a preferable alternative to Vendor ID/Class ID, however it consumes more bandwidth, so a UUID based on CoMID may be appropriate.
-TODO: Should there be a CoMID namespace identifier for UUIDs?

 ## text-version-required {#text-version-required}